Build-Week-SF-Recipes-Cookbook/backend/README.md

 ## Edit Recipe of the User
 ### PUT "/api/recipes/8"

+:coffee: Edit the recipe with the recipe ID (of that user)

 RESTRICTED ROUTE
 Notes: Only Registered User with valid login token can access this route.
-Edit the recipe with the recipe ID (of that user)

     request
     {